-The infrastructure complies with the framework set by the Infrastructure for Spatial Information in the European Community (INSPIRE) Directive5: The spatial data are geo-referenced according to the INSPIRE projection, the metadata description follows the INSPIRE principles and will be further harmonized.
+The infrastructure complies with the framework set by the Infrastructure for Spatial Information in the European Community (INSPIRE) Directive: The spatial data are georeferenced according to the INSPIRE projection, the metadata description follows the INSPIRE principles and will be further harmonized.
+The MCYFS will share, through an INSPIRE compliant Geoportal, the spatial resources available in the Data Base on selected data of the MCYFS on weather, crop information and remote sensing

-Article 1(2)(c): specific studies on climatic conditions
+Article I(2)(c): specific studies on climatic conditions

 The system allows the preparation of specific studies on the climatic conditions thanks to the large array of information available covering all relevant aspects.
-The following specific studies were prepared since Council Regulation (EC) No 78/2008 entered into force:
+Reports on impacts of extreme weather events on crops at EU level but as well on more specific regions, were prepared and delivered to the Commission under Council Regulation (EC) No 78/2008.